Case Study — YieldSphere

 Entity Resolution Is the Core Technical Challenge

-The three systems used different identifiers for the same fields, crops, and seasons.
+The three systems used different identifiers for the same positions, protocols, and chains.
 A 3-week entity resolution process to create a unified master data layer was the critical path item for the entire project.

 02

-Finance wanted period-end cost summaries; operations wanted daily cost visibility per field.
+Fund accounting wanted period-end NAV summaries; portfolio management wanted intraday position-level visibility.
 Building both views on the same underlying data model satisfied both without compromise.

 03